- Click the link in the reminder email that comes from Wellness Living (if you have notifications enabled)

 - Click the ‘Join Zoom’ button on our website

 - Go directly to zoom.us, click ‘Join a Meeting’, enter meeting ID 8750300194

 Yoga, which means “union” or “harmony,” is both a philosophical system and a science whose goal is the attainment of self awareness.
 Although ancient, yoga is not outdated.
-It has value for the modern world.
+It has great value for the modern world.
 Yoga offers us the opportunity to deepen our self understanding through physical movement, breathing and meditation.
-Today almost 16 million in the U.S. alone practice yoga.
+Today, almost 36 million people in the U.S. practice yoga!

 Principles of Practicing Hatha Yoga

-- Consider Samasthi your true nature: calm, present, centered, balanced and clear.
+- Consider Samashti your true nature: calm, present, centered, balanced and clear.